judsonlmoore/judsonlmoore.com/_posts/trivago/2018-08-21-trivagovibe-summer-2018.markdown

 - **Them:** Well let's just give it a try
 - **Me:** Ok!

 And so we set up the Roland drums for soundcheck.
 When all was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold. **This.
-Drum set.
+Drumset.
 Sounds.
 AMAZING.
 Live!** Thusly, the rest of the night had amazing sounding rhythm which was super easy to mix into the volume of everyone else on stage.

 {% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-001.jpg alt="Janine (Avocadogate) sound checks on the Roland TD-30KV" description=" Janine (Avocadogate) sound checks on the Roland TD-30KV" %}